-Instead of traditional means, modern consumers turn to creators and influencers for suggestions on products and services.
-They trust the influencer as they have expertise on the subject matter expertise the community moves to making purchase decisions.
+Instead of traditional means, modern consumers turn to the vast majority of online content creators and influencers for suggestions on products and services.
+They trust the influencer as they have expertise on the subject matter expertise the community moves to make purchase decisions.

 Hence, the demand for creators and influencers is here to stay.

 Source: The growth of creator economy in the past decade